Odin107/FYS5429/README.md

 5. **Access Jupyter Notebook**: Open your web browser and navigate to `http://localhost:8888`.
 Use the token provided in the terminal to access the Jupyter Notebook.

-This setup ensures a consistent environment for running the PhenicsX code, leveraging Docker to manage dependencies and environment configurations.
+This is the setup used for this project as it ensures a consistent environment for running the PhenicsX code, leveraging Docker to manage dependencies and environment configurations.